-On April 23, 2012, I published this post on theBlack, White and Gray blog hosted by Patheos, the second post in a series about Pope Benedict XVI’s visit to Cuba in March 2012.
-Click here for my podcast interview on Pope Benedict XVI’s visit to Cuba, hosted by Research on Religion.
+This post originally appeared on the Black, White, & Gray blog.
+It is the fourth post in a series about Pope Benedict XVI’s visit to Cuba in March 2012.
+Click here for my podcast interview hosted by Research on Religion.

 After watching Pope Benedict XVI’s March 2012 visit to Cuba, I have written a series of posts on Catholicism in Cuba, past and present.
 In this post, I explore what it means when the Cuban Conference of Catholic Bishops wrote in their 2006 Pastoral Plan that one major challenge they face is reversing the anthropological damage done by Communism.

-Rodrigo, the Christian faith helps break the fear that the communist government tries to instill in people.
+For Rodrigo, the Christian faith helps break the fear that the communist government tries to instill in people.
 As he spoke to me about his daily life, his work, his political activism, Rodrigo described the Cuban system as a “masked vigilance” and “intimidation.”
 Rodrigo told me of the many experiences he has had being stopped on the street and searched for counter-revolutionary material and the recent threats the government has made to evict him from his mother-in-law’s house because he has failed to register with the Committee for the Defense of the Revolution.

 “They are telling me that I am illegal in my house because I won’t register with the Committee for the Defense of the Revolution.
 But why do I have to register with them?
 What they want is to make you afraid, they want you to know that they are watching you, they want you to know that they are controlling you.
 They have taken away about eight backpacks from me because I always walk around with a backpack and they think I am distributing counter-revolutionary material.
 They have called me down to the police station for questioning so many times, they have even told me they are ready to give me an eight-year prison sentence if they find me doing something they call illegal.”